What is the Best Treatment for Painkiller Addiction?

 What is the best treatment for painkiller addiction?
 Painkiller addiction is a life altering experience that can lead to deadly consequences.
 Opioid painkillers are a type of common prescription medications used to treat a wide variety of pain-related medical problems.
 Unfortunately, the risk for painkiller dependence and addiction is very high.
 Many painkiller addicts start out by using their prescribed medication in a safe and legitimate manner.
 Users feel a sense of pleasant euphoria and calm that becomes something they crave.
-Tolerance for these medications builds rapidly, so users end up taking higher doses to feel any effects.
+Tolerance for these drugs builds rapidly, so users end up taking higher doses to feel any effects.
 The powerful feel-good effects produced by these pills combined with increased tolerance is what leads to a dangerous addiction.

 Statistics About Painkiller Abuse and Addiction

 There is a lot of misinformation and confusion about painkiller addiction and treatment.
 To understand the addiction and ways to overcome it, it is best to know the truth about painkillers, their effects, and the recovery process.

 - Hydrocodone-based medications are the most widely prescribed medications in the United States.
 Common painkillers that include hydrocodone include Vicodin and Lortab.
 Easy access and liberal prescriptions increase the potential for abuse.

 - Physical dependence on opioid painkillers can develop in as little as 14 days.

 - There is a misconception that painkillers are safer than street drugs, but this is not true.
 Painkillers have caused more deaths than both heroin and cocaine combined.